 Braintree (PayPal) Payment Gateway

-GoProof uses Braintree from PayPal for our payment gateway.
-Braintree manages both the original payment and repeat billing card data process.
+GoProof also uses Braintree from PayPal for our secondary payment gateway.
+Braintree manages the repeat billing card data process.
 We do not hold or store any credit card data ourselves.

 Level 1 PCI Compliance

 Braintree is a validated Level 1 PCI DSS Compliant Service Provider and is on Visa’s Global Compliant Provider List and MasterCard’s SDP List.

 Prohibited Data Storage

 Braintree doesn’t store raw magnetic stripe, card validation code (CAV2, CID, CVC2, CVV2), or PIN block data.
 Storage of this data is prohibited by the PCI DSS.

 Cardholder data is managed in the Braintree Vault using established data security and encryption methods.
 For example, Braintree uses multiple encryption keys with split knowledge and dual control.
 A data thief would not be able to make use of information stolen from a database without also having the key.
 The data store where cardholder data is kept cannot be connected to via the internet.

 Authentication and session management